kubocd/kubocd-doc/docs/getting-started/110-kind.md

 source-controller-6ff87cb475-hnmxv         1/1     Running   0          14m
 ```

+!!! tip
-> **💡 Want a minimal install?**
+    **💡 Want a minimal install?**
-> You can limit Flux to the required components for KuboCD:
+    You can limit Flux to the required components for KuboCD:
-> `flux install --components source-controller,helm-controller`
+    `flux install --components source-controller,helm-controller`

 ---